Trap Cake, Vol. 2

 Trap Cake, Vol. 2 is the second EP by Puerto Rican singer Rauw Alejandro.
 It was released on February 25, 2022, as the follow-up to his debut EP released in 2019, Trap Cake, Vol. 1.
 It features guest appearances from Shenseea, Future, Rvssian, Ty Dolla Sign and Ankhal.

+Singles

-The EP's lead single, "Caprichoso", was released two weeks prior to the EP's release on February 7, 2022.
+The first single from the EP "Caprichoso" was released two weeks prior to the EP's release on February 7, 2022.

+The second single from the EP "Gracias por Nada" it was released on February 24, 2022, one day before the EP came out.

+The third single "Wuepa" was released on March 29, 2022 along with a music video.
+Has the collaboration with Ankhal.

+The fourth and final single from the EP "Museo" was released with a music video on April 11, 2022.

 Commercial performance

 Trap Cake, Vol. 2 debuted at number 6 on both the US Billboard Top Latin Albums and Latin Rhythm Albums charts with 7,000 album-equivalent units.